250 WORKS OF MERCY

 At Good Shepherd Parish, we are excited to participate in 250 Works of Mercy by focusing on a different Work of Mercy each week leading up to July 4.

-Starting May 23, the collection of items or that week’s activity will take place in the Parish Hall Lobby, as it serves as the narthex to our Summer Church.
+Collection of items or activity will take place in the Parish Hall Lobby, as it serves as the narthex to our Summer Church.

 Week One: May 17, 2026